PyGSDR/PyGS/documentation/instruction_gsr_examples.md

     - Outputs:
       > **Figure 1**: Four parameters (Pt', Bz', Ppe', and PBz') versus A'.
       > Initially, there is no cyan vertical dashed line on the second panel.
-      > Users need to select it by manually clicking the cross point of two curves, i.e., the boundary of A'.
+      > Users need to select it by manually clicking the outermost cross point of two curves, i.e., the boundary of A'.
       > Take the second panel as the main reference.
       > If it does not have a cross point, try the first panel.
       > The reconstruction is then processed and Figures 2 & 3 will pop up.